PeterCamilleri/mysh/README.md

 ---------------|----------------------------------------------------
 .rb            | A ruby source file executed via a new instance of the compiler.
 .mysh          | A mysh script file.
 Commands in this file are executed as if the user typed them in at the console.
 .txt           | A text file.
-The file (with any embedded code and veriables) is displayed on the console.
+The file (with any embedded code and variables) is displayed on the console.

 Here is a sample session with an external Ruby program.